 One morning, a young man wakes to find that a small, disgusting creature has attached itself to the base of his brain stem.
 The creature gives him a euphoric state of happiness but demands human victims in return.

 A delicious, mysterious goo that oozes from the earth is marketed as the newest dessert sensation, but the tasty treat rots more than teeth when zombie-like snackers who only want to consume more of the strange substance at any cost begin infesting the world.

 A group of scientists have developed the Resonator, a machine which allows whoever is within range to see beyond normal perceptible reality.
 But when the experiment succeeds, they are immediately attacked by terrible life forms.

-Charming country bumpkin Duane Bradley takes a motel room in New York with no other luggage then a basket.
-In a flash back-series we learn it contains his surgically removed Siamese twin who is not only physically deformed so badly the doctors hesitated to consider him a human, but is also the vindictive drive of their trip, with the purpose to kill off all those he blames.
-But in the reception of one of those doctors, Duane gets his first ever date, with the receptionist, and wants to start a positive life too - when the freak twin escapes, these scene is set for a grim finale.
+Charming country bumpkin Duane Bradley takes a motel room in New York with a basket and a backpack.
+In a flash back-series we learn the basket contains his surgically removed Siamese twin who is not only physically deformed so badly the doctors hesitated to consider him a human, but is also the vindictive drive of their trip, with the purpose to kill off all those he blames.
+But in the reception of one of those doctors, Duane gets his first ever date, with the receptionist, and wants to start a positive life too - when the freak twin escapes, the scene is set for a grim finale.
 Written by

 Was this review helpful to you?